Daljeetone/dljthomeconfig/README.md

 ## Install Language Server Extensions for Vim (On demand)

-For each language server you want to use, install the coc plugin for it Open Vim and execute:
+For each language server you want to use, install the coc plugin for it.

+Open Vim and execute:

 `:CocInstall coc-clangd`   #C/C++